alexnel24/AlexNelson/README.md

 Education:

-Masters of Software Development University of Utah (2020)
+Masters of Software Development University of Utah (2020)   (4.0 GPA!!!)

 Bachelors of Science in Accounting Utah Valley University (2015)